The Fair Women

 Personal Profile

 I am a creative problem solver.
 I am energetic & motivated, methodical, organised and good at prioritising.
 I work effectively to deadlines & within budgets.
-I listen and like to collaborate though happy to work autonomously.
+I listen and like to collaborate, though happy to work autonomously.
 I enjoy challenge & change.
 I communicate well at all levels.
 I take great pride in my work.
 Extensive world travel & work across sectors has given me a broad range of experience with many transferable skills.
 I have integrity & discretion.
 I am practical, hands-on, pragmatic, trustworthy, reliable, and authentic.

 Key Skills